Skip to content

 Auto Release

-'Next' coordination is not required from BN ADC for aircraft that are:
+Next coordination is not required to BN TCU for aircraft that are:

 ^Auto Release is not available during SODPROPS runway mode.
-All aircraft will be coordinated from BN ADC to BN TCU.
+All aircraft must be coordinated from BN ADC to BN TCU.

 The Standard Assignable level from BN ADC to BN TCU is: